 If you haven’t made up your mind on which aluminum-free deodorant to use, try one of ours.
 They work double duty to reduce the amount of odor-causing bacteria on your skin and absorb sweat.
 Plus they go on clear and non-sticky.
 Bonus: because they don’t contain aluminum you’ll never have to deal with those dreaded yellow armpit stains on your shirts again.
 We have our classic fresh and clean scents, formulas for sensitive skin, and even an unscented option with prebiotics.
 Lots of great choices.

 Do I need to do an “armpit detox” first?

-We know some in the wellness space recommend doing an “armpit detox” before switching to a natural deodorant, claiming that it reduces the odor-causing bacteria and hence eases the transition.
+We know some in the wellness space recommend doing an “armpit detox” before switching to an aluminum-free deodorant, claiming that it reduces the odor-causing bacteria and hence eases the transition.
 An “armpit detox” is essentially homemade face mask for your pits and is made with ingredients like vinegar and clay.

 Our take?
 We won’t stand in your way, but it isn’t really necessary.
 Your body is a powerful detoxing machine - once you stop applying aluminum, all you really need is your new deodorant, soap and water to keep your body odor in check.

 Final tips for switching to aluminum-free deodorant